Resident Rotations Videos

 Many residents spend their elective time enhancing their knowledge and skills in aspects of clinical neurology in which they are particularly interested.
 The possibilities for this are unlimited, since there is a large number of clinical specialties represented at Yale, and when not available locally residents can spend elective time at other institutions with strengths in specific subspecialties.
 Many of our residents use their elective time in this way to broaden their experience, or to enhance their competitiveness for clinical practice.
 Examples of clinical electives available to our residents locally include:

 - Neuromuscular Medicine/EMG

 - Headache / Chronic Pain / Botox Clinic

 - Sleep Medicine

 - Behavioral Neurology

 Many residents choose to spend elective time pursuing a clinical or basic science research project in collaboration with one of the many faculty members in Neurology or in other departments at Yale University.
 Many of these projects culminate in presentations at national meetings.
-Previous experience in research is not necessary.
-Click here to learn about research opportunities.
+There are many research opportunities available, and previous experience in research is not necessary.

 Teaching Senior Elective